-This gluten and grain free brownies are delicious, decadent treats.
+This gluten and grain-free brownies are delicious, decadent treats.
 They are SO easy to make and sure to become a family favourite.
 Being nut-free they are also perfect for school lunches too.

 They are high in fibre and protein and naturally sweetened too.
-Plus they sneak in a serve of vegetables.
-A perfectly, nutritious chocolate treat.
+Plus they sneak in a serve of vegetables making them a perfectly, nutritious chocolate treat.

 These Berry Nice Brownies are one of the most popular recipes on this website.
 They just tick every box, delicious, easy to make plus they contain a serve of veggies!

 - 200 grams (approx 2 cups) raw medium-sized sweet potato, peeled, grated and extra moisture squeezed from it

 - 125 grams (½ cup) of butter, melted or macadamia nut oil or coconut oil

 - 170 grams (½ cup) sweetener of your choice (honey, pure maple syrup or rice malt syrup)

 - 30-60 grams (¼-½ cup) raw cacao powder (the more cacao, the richer the chocolate flavour)